 Sadly, Giorgio passed away after a sudden illness in 2011.
 His children were already fully occupied operating the family’s agriturismo, so it was up to the next generation, namely his grandchildren, Gilda and her brother Edoardo (only 27 and 18 at the time) to pick up the reins of the winery.
 Gilda was in law school and her brother in school for agronomy and both made the decision to leave school to carry the torch.
 Gilda took over operations of the winery and Edoardo immediately started apprenticing at a few wineries in Tuscany to hone his winemaking skills.
 For the first two years they hired an enologist but with the 2013 vintage they were fully on their own.

 Today Gilda and Edoardo are fortunate to be building their own experience upon the rich foundation of knowledge and experience that their grandfather had accumulated and passed on to them even as children.
 The bulk of Il Torchio’s production are comprised in two Vermentino bottlings, Il Bianco which comes from the vineyards lower on their hill, and the Il Torchio which comes from older vines located at the highest elevation part of their parcel.
 These two wines make up three quarters of the estate’s 3,750 case total production (a little bit of red is also made).
 The vineyards are all farmed organically, though given the small size of the winery, they have not gone through the cumbersome work and cost to obtain an “official” certification.
 The work in the vineyards is all done by hand, and all grapes are also harvested by hand.
 Fermentations occur in tank with indigenous yeasts.
-The Il Bianco sees an 18-20 hour maceration on the skins to give extra texture followed by about 3 months in tank before bottling and release.
+The Il Bianco sees an 18-30 hour maceration on the skins depending on the vintage to give extra texture followed by about 3 months in tank before bottling and release.
 The Il Torchio does not see any skin contact but spends about 9 months in tank on the lees before bottling.
 After bottling, it is also aged for eight to nine months in the bottle before release.